EdinburghCityScope/cec-recycling-points/README.md

 npm install
 ```

-Run the API (from the uoe-campus-maps directory)
+Run the API (from the cec-recycling-points directory)

 ```
 node .